wilsonintai76/weldvisionX5/RIG_TYPE_IMPLEMENTATION.md

 ## Disabled Feature Logic

-### Why Manual Calibration is Disabled for 3-Axis Panorama:
+### Why Manual Calibration is Disabled for Advanced Rig:
 ✓ Designed for single fixed position
 ✓ 3-axis system requires motion-aware calibration
 ✓ Users should use Stereo Calibration instead (supports motion)
 ✓ Prevents user confusion with incompatible workflow

-### Why Panorama Scanner is Disabled for Manual Height:
+### Why Panorama Scanner is Disabled for Basic Rig:
 ✓ Requires motorized multi-position control
 ✓ Manual system has no position feedback
 ✓ Cannot track camera position across images
 ✓ Would produce unreliable 3D reconstruction

-### Why Safe Motion is Disabled for Manual Height:
+### Why Safe Motion is Disabled for Basic Rig:
 ✓ For human-operated mechanical adjustment
 ✓ No motorized axes to control
 ✓ No collision detection needed